Chen-Yang-Liu/RSICC/README.md

 # RSICC

-Our data will be publicly available.
+We will publish our LEVIR-CC dataset soon.